 The Deciding Factor: Pricing

-I fully agree that pricing is like nailing the coffin.
-This is something that plays like the last deciding factor, atleast it does for me.
+Pricing is something that plays like the last deciding factor, atleast it does for me.
 So, let us look at the pricing details of both the tools:

 LeadPages provide three plans, both on monthly and annual basis.